 - service/ex-service community have priority status to assist them in gaining access to these schemes in England, Scotland and Wales, so for example, if there is 1 home and 2 applicants, one of whom is an armed services applicant, the armed services applicant would get preference see the Armed Forces Home Ownership Scheme, a pilot scheme to help ex-forces personnel buy homes

 - from 1 Apr 2014, the MOD is launching a new Forces Help to Buy scheme.
 Serving full-time personnel can apply for a loan of up to 50% of their salary (up to £25,000) to help with a home purchase.
-The loan is repayable over 10 years, unless you leave the Service before that point.
+The loan is repayable over 10 years, unless you leave the service before that point.
 The amount available and how it can be used will depend on your personal circumstances.
-You should contact the service personnel and Veterans Agency on 0800 085 3600 and should also talk to your mortgage provider.
+You should contact the Veterans UK on 0808 1914 2 18 and should also talk to your mortgage provider.

 MOD Referral Scheme

 In the early 1990s, the MOD established a scheme to re-house service Leavers through nomination rights originally acquired when surplus MOD properties were sold to Housing Associations.
 However, because these rights have now ended, the scheme is wholly dependent on the goodwill of Housing Associations, whose properties are not specifically intended for, nor do they belong to, the JSHAO.
 The scheme is reliant on Housing Associations requesting referrals for vacant properties but applicants may also be referred to Housing Association waiting lists through this scheme.